 Creating a cleaning schedule can keep all of the equipment and surfaces in your facility looking like new.
-You probably have a number of different surfaces and equipment throughout your business made from different materials.
-From glass LED screens on computers, tablets, phones, and other electronics, to steel handles and appliances to vinyl that make up your gym equipment and tables.
+From glass LED screens on computers, tablets, phones, and other electronics, to steel handles and appliances, to the vinyl on your fitness equipment — all of these surfaces need to be cleaned and disinfected.

 WHY IS CLEANLINESS IMPORTANT?

-It is true that cleaning is necessary for the overall success of your business, but it also plays a big role in how customers will view your brand and if they will do business with you.
-Check out these interesting responses and statistics from a 2017 Consumer Cleaning Insights survey released by P&G Professional:
+Cleaning is important for the overall success of your business.
+It plays a big role in how customers view your brand and if they will do repeat business with you.
+It keeps employees healthier.
+And it reflects the pride you take in your business.

 Maintaining a noticeably clean business also pays in ways you might not realize.
 When you neglect to regularly clean items like keyboards or treadmills, they can become full of debris and result in malfunction.
-When this happens, the machine needs to be replaced entirely, wasting your precious budget dollars.
+When this happens, the machine may need to be replaced, reducing its overall life span and costing you money.

-Despite that though, keeping your facility clean leaves a positive impression on everyone who visits – which should be the goal.
-People will respect the hard work you do to keep your space sparkling clean.
+Keeping your facility clean leaves a positive impression on anyone who visits.
+People will respect the hard work you do to make them comfortable and satisfied.

 3 WAYS CREATING A CLEANING SCHEDULE CAN HELP

-Cleaning schedules ensure all surfaces, equipment, and areas get cleaned consistently.
+Ensures all surfaces, equipment, and areas get cleaned consistently

-A cleaning schedule simplifies the process and makes it easier for team members and crews.
+Simplifies the process and makes it easier for team members and crews

-Developing a cleaning schedule simplifies the process and makes it easier for everyone involved to complete cleaning tasks.
+Developing a cleaning schedule makes it easier for everyone involved to complete cleaning tasks.
 Instead of trying to guess or figure out what was cleaned and when, you have a resource that organizes and documents this important information.

-By assigning tasks and responsibilities, it becomes clear and easy to understand who is responsible for what and saves your team a lot of frustration.
+By assigning tasks and responsibilities, it becomes clear and easy to understand who is responsible for what.
 A cleaning schedule keeps you organized and “in the know” so you can quickly understand what’s happening in your facility.

-It also helps clarify what products should be used on different surfaces.
-You don’t want someone cleaning a delicate surface like a treadmill touchscreen or a marble sink with an abrasive cleaner that could cause erosion or damage.
+A documented plan can also include what cleaning tools to use.
+You may not want an untrained employee to clean a delicate surface like a treadmill touchscreen or a marble sink with an abrasive cleaner that could cause erosion or damage.

-It can be intimidating to get started but creating a cleaning schedule can be easy and even fun.
-Here’s a step-by-step Q&A guide to creating a cleaning schedule for your facility or business.
+It can be intimidating to get started but creating a cleaning schedule will be worth it.
+Here’s a starter guide:

-1. OUTLINE ALL OF THE CLEANING TASKS THAT NEED TO BE COMPLETED
+1. OUTLINE THE CLEANING TASKS THAT NEED TO BE COMPLETED

 What are all of the cleaning tasks that need to be completed?
 List out everything that should be cleaned in your facility, from high-touch areas that will require daily attention, to more maintenance-like tasks that can be done once or twice a year.
 You can also break this down by room or area, such as conference rooms, kitchens, break rooms, restrooms, etc.